Lord John FitzGerald

-Lord John FitzGerald (3 March 1952 – 3 August 2015), was an Irish nobleman, British Army Officer, racehorse trainer, and horseracing administrator.
+Lord John FitzGerald (3 March 1952 – 3 August 2015) was an Irish nobleman, British Army officer, racehorse trainer, and horseracing administrator.

-Lord John was the second son of Gerald, 8th Duke of Leinster, and his second wife, Anne, daughter of Lt-Col Philip Smith, MC, TD.
+Lord John was born in Dublin, the second son of Gerald, 8th Duke of Leinster, and his second wife, Anne, daughter of Lt-Col Philip Smith, MC, TD.
 He was born in Dublin and educated at Millfield School, Street, Somerset.

 Career

 After Millfield, FitzGerald trained at the Royal Military Academy Sandhurst, and was commissioned into the 5th Royal Inniskilling Dragoon Guards, with periods of service with the British Army of the Rhine and in Cyprus.
 He reached the rank of Captain.
 Upon leaving the British Army FitzGerald entered the horseracing industry, he had in fact ridden extensively as an amateur jockey during his time in the British Army, and now pursued a career as a racehorse trainer in Newmarket.

-During his first season as licensed trainer, FitzGerald won the Norfolk Stakes at the 1986 Royal Ascot meeting with the horse called Sizzling Melody who became a leading sprinter of his generation also winning the Flying Childers Stakes at Doncaster, and the Prix Petit Cuvert at Longchamp as well as being placed in the 1987 William Hill Sprint Championship at York.
+During his first season as licensed trainer, FitzGerald won the Norfolk Stakes at the 1986 Royal Ascot meeting with the horse called Sizzling Melody who became a leading sprinter of his generation also winning the Flying Childers Stakes at Doncaster, and the Prix du Petit Couvert at Longchamp as well as being placed in the 1987 William Hill Sprint Championship at York.

 In 1992, Sheikh Mohammed Bin Rashid Al Maktoum recruited FitzGerald to administer horseracing in Dubai, with the aim of establishing the necessary conditions regulatory environment needed to host top class international races.
 FitzGerald oversaw the creation of the internationally recognised Emirates Racing Authority, the expansion to world-class standards of the country's biggest racetrack, Nad Al Sheba, and the founding in 1996 of the Dubai World Cup, the world's richest horse race.

 FitzGerald concluded his career by returning to Newmarket and working, up until his death, as racing manager for Kirsten Rausing at the Lanwades Stud in Kennett.

 Personal life

-Lord John FitzGerald married Barbara Zindel (1956/1957), daughter of Andreas Zindel, of Lausanne, and wife Danielle ..., of Lausanne and St. Moritz, Switzerland, at St. Nicholas Church, Chadlington, Oxford, on 11 December 1982; they divorced in 2013 and FitzGerald died on 3 August 2015.
+Lord John FitzGerald married Barbara Zindel (1956/1957), daughter of Andreas Zindel, of Lausanne, and wife Danielle, of Lausanne and St. Moritz, Switzerland, at St. Nicholas Church, Chadlington, Oxford, on 11 December 1982; they divorced in 2013 and FitzGerald died on 3 August 2015.
 Lord and Lady John FitzGerald had two children: